Sovereign immunity is being invoked in an effort to halt inter partes reviews.

 The Saint Regis Mohawk Tribe (the Tribe) in New York viewed these decisions as a business opportunity.
 Assuming its tribal government sovereign immunity would bar exposure to any IPR proceeding, the Tribe approached Allergan concerning six Orange Book–listed patents for Allergan’s RESTASIS® dry eye medication.
 Allergan accepted, and transferred its patents to the Tribe.
 Allergan is now challenging the PTAB’s authority in the IPRs that challenge a family of these patents.
 Allergan’s position is that because the Tribe is a recognized sovereign tribal government, as such, it is immune from IPR challenges.

 Allergan indicated in its press release that a motion to dismiss from the Tribe is forthcoming—presumably the Tribe will obtain the necessary authorization from the PTAB before doing so.
 To the extent that the PTAB authorizes the filing of such a motion, the hearing for the IPRs (IPR2016-01127, -01228, -01129, -01130, -01131, -01132), which is currently set for September 15, will undoubtedly be delayed.

 We will be closely monitoring this situation and if sovereign immunity is upheld, patentees wishing to minimize patentability challenges before the PTAB may wish to explore this possibility further.

-If you have any questions or would like more information on the issues discussed in this LawFlash, please contact the authors, Dion Bregman in our Silicon Valley office, Jacob Snodgrass in our Washington office, and Thomas Gede in our San Francisco office, or any of the following lawyers from Morgan Lewis’s IP life sciences practice and post-grant proceedings teams:
+If you have any questions or would like more information on the issues discussed in this LawFlash, please contact the authors, Dion Bregman in our Silicon Valley office and Thomas Gede in our San Francisco office, or any of the following lawyers from Morgan Lewis’s IP life sciences practice and post-grant proceedings teams: